-This study of hospital records was conducted at three university hospitals for the period between January 2010-2019.
+This study of hospital records was conducted at three university hospitals for the period between January, 2010 and December, 2019.
 Medical records at birth as well as at readmission of all infants born at 35 weeks of gestation or more, diagnosed with hyperbilirubinemia and readmitted for phototherapy within the first 28 days were reviewed as cases.
-Hyperbilirubinemia cases were those requiring phototherapy based on a total serum bilirubin level at or above the threshold for phototherapy, considering the gestational age, risk factors and chronological age in hours.
+Hyper-bilirubinemia cases were those requiring phototherapy based on a total serum bilirubin level at or above the threshold for phototherapy, considering the gestational age, risk factors and chronological age in hours.
 Control population of non-readmitted infants for each hospital was chosen by gestational age.
 Those were infants who developed hyperbilirubinemia (defined as total serum bilirubin level above 8mg/dL) but their level stayed below the threshold for phototherapy).
 Each of the cases was then matched for gestational age to 3 controls.
+Neonates admitted to the neonatal intensive care unit (NICU) immediately after birth or readmitted for reasons other than hyperbilirubinemia, had liver disease, or congenital abnormalities were excluded from the study.